KingCylinder90/OperatingSystemsCW/index.md

 ### 3.5 Installation Documentation

-All applications were installed during Week 5 setup via SSH using the APT package manager.
-The installation included stress-ng, nginx, fio, iperf3, and htop, along with additional monitoring tools including iotop for I/O monitoring by process, iftop for real-time network bandwidth monitoring, nethogs for network usage per process, and sysstat for performance monitoring tools including iostat and mpstat.
+All applications will be installed through SSH using the APT package manager.
+The installation will include stress-ng, nginx, fio, iperf3, and htop, along with additional monitoring tools including iotop for I/O monitoring by process, iftop for real-time network bandwidth monitoring, nethogs for network usage per process, and sysstat for performance monitoring tools including iostat and mpstat.

 Installation command used:
 ```bash